skarumbairam/LearningCasts/React/Interview-Questions/read.md

 **Rendering to the Actual DOM:**
 Once the differences between the new and previous Virtual DOMs are determined, React applies the necessary changes to the actual DOM using efficient DOM manipulation techniques.

 React's rendering process is optimized for performance, ensuring that updates are applied in a timely manner and without causing unnecessary layout thrashing or reflows.

+### 7. What are synthetic events in React?
+Synthetic events combine the response of different browser's native events into one API, ensuring that the events are consistent across different browsers.

+The application is consistent regardless of the browser it is running in.
+Here, preventDefault, stopPropagation, is a synthetic event. except the events work identically across all browsers.

+### 8. What is a higher-order component in React?

+In React, a higher-order component is a function that takes a component as an argument and returns a new component that wraps the original component.

+A higher-order component acts as a container for other components.
+This helps to keep components simple and enables re-usability.
+They are generally used when multiple components have to use a common logic.